 Federal Drug Crimes

 On October 27, 1986, President Ronald Reagan signed into law the Anti-Drug Abuse Act of 1986.
-This marked the beginning of mandatory minimum sentences for federal drug crimes.
-The Anti-Drug Abuse Act and mandatory minimum sentences have gone through some changes since 1986 and still remain a hotly debated issue, but regardless of these circumstances, every year thousands of American citizens face lengthy federal prison sentences for drug crimes under mandatory minimum sentencing.
+This legislation marked the beginning of mandatory minimum sentences for federal drug crimes.
+The Anti-Drug Abuse Act and mandatory minimum sentences have gone through some changes since 1986 and still remain a hotly debated issue, but regardless of these circumstances, every year, thousands of American citizens face lengthy federal prison sentences for drug crimes under mandatory minimum sentencing.

 Federal Possession With Intent to Distribute

-It specifies that the act of manufacturing, which encompases all forms of direct and indirect preparation of a controlled substance, distributing, or dispensing a controlled substance is prohibited under law.
+It specifies that the act of manufacturing, which encompasses all forms of direct and indirect preparation of a controlled substance, distributing, or dispensing a controlled substance is prohibited under law.
 Moreover, even if an offender does not actually go forward with the act of distributing or manufacturing a controlled substance, the government can prosecute an offender if he or she planned or “intended” to manufacture a controlled substance.

 Federal Mandatory Minimum Sentences